syncfusion-content/wpf-docs/wpf/SfAccordion/Populating-Items.md

 ### Customizing content for items

 You can customize the content of items by ItemContainerStyle of SfAccordion.
-The following code example demonstrtes the same.
+The following code example demonstrates the same.

 {% tabs %}